dentarg/auth0-blog/_posts/2017-03-29-incrementally-changing-your-database-with-java-and-flyway.markdown

 ![Retrieving contacts of a customer](https://cdn.auth0.com/blog/spring-boot-flyway/get-contacts.png)

-## Conclusion

-Having a tool like Flyway integrated in our application is a great addition.
-With it, we can create scripts that will refactor the database to a state that is compatible with the source code, and we can move data around to guarantee that it will reside in the correct tables.

-Flyway will also be helpful if we eventually run into an issue where we need to recover the database from a backup.
-In a case like that, we can rest assured that Flyway will correctly identify if the combination of the source code version and the database version that we are running have any scripts that need to be applied.

 ## Aside: Securing Java Applications with Auth0

 Auth0 makes it easy for developers to implement even the most complex identity solutions for their web, mobile, and internal applications.
 Need proof?
 Check out how easy it is to secure a RESTful Spring Boot application with Auth0.